0x340/Melan-Lua-Documentation/README.md

 # Melan Lua VM

-Documentation for the embedded Lua VM exposed by Melan.
+Documentation for the embedded Lua VM for Melan.

-This VM is a lightweight external scripting runtime built on standard Lua 5.4 with custom bindings for memory access, Roblox instance traversal, and simple UI widgets.
-It is not a Luau executor and it does not expose normal Roblox object syntax such as `workspace:GetChildren()` or `Vector3.new(...)`.

 ## Contents